REsteche/REsteche/README.md

 ### Hi there, 👋

-### My name is Ruben Esteche, I’m a physicist working on data science and natural language processing.
+### My name is Ruben Esteche, I’m a physicist working with data science and natural language processing.
 I’m currently working at [NTT Data](https://br.nttdata.com/) in a project that uses several NLP techniques linked to LLM’s in a transformers architecture to compose a chatbot creation platform for companies around the world.

 ---